• Skip to primary navigation

 It’s amazing how just a little cream and cheese can turn a so-so dish into a spectacular one.
 This white chicken enchiladas recipe made with rotisserie chicken and then covered in a cheesy sour cream sauce is one of our favorite ways to make enchiladas.
 Not your traditional chicken enchilada recipe because there’s no red enchilada sauce and while creamy, it’s nothing like beef enchiladas.
 That doesn’t mean they’re not packed with flavor.

 White chicken enchiladas have a bit of heavy cream.
 You can always cut back on the fat and use whole milk but you’ll need some fat to get a creamy sauce.
+It’s a similar sauce to what is in creamy shrimp enchiladas.

 I love spicy food so I used a jalapeño and serrano pepper for some heat and pepper jack cheese on top at the end to give it even more spice.
 This can easily be adapted by using Monterey Jack cheese and leaving out the peppers.
 Your sauce will still be awesome.

-Why you’ll love Creamy Chicken Enchiladas with White Sauce
+Why you’ll love Enchiladas with White Sauce

 • This meal won’t disappoint – there’s so much flavor in this homemade sour cream sauce that you’ll make extra just so you can eat leftovers the next day